unit8co/darts/_sources/README.rst.txt

 *
   **Regression Models:** It is possible to plug-in any scikit-learn compatible model to obtain forecasts as functions of lagged values of the target series and covariates.

 *
+  **Training with sample weights:** All global models support being trained with sample weights.
+They can be applied to each observation, forecasted time step and target column.

+*
+  **Forecast Start Shifting:** All global models support training and prediction on a shifted output window.
+  This is useful for example for Day-Ahead Market forecasts, or when the covariates (or target series) are reported with a delay.

+*
   **Explainability:** Darts has the ability to *explain* some forecasting models using Shap values.